ROAS Calculator

 What is a good ROAS for e-commerce?

-How is ROAS different from ROI?
+How is ROAS different from ROI and MER?

 Can ROAS be too high?